Lazap-Development/Lazap/README.md

 > While these features may or may not return, it'll ensure a more stable and purpose-driven evolution of Lazap.

 ## Key Features
-- Lightweight and high-performance
+- Lightweight, high-performance, and fast startup
-- Cross-platform: Windows & Linux
+- Cross-platform: Windows & Linux (Wayland and Xorg)
 - Native-like Support for Steam, Epic, Ubisoft, and Rockstar
 - Modern and Sleek user interface